velopaymentsapi/velo-node/docs/PayeesApi.md

 let apiInstance = new VeloPaymentsApIs.PayeesApi();
 let payorId = null; // String | The account owner Payor ID let opts = {
-  'ofacStatus': null, // Object | The ofacStatus of the payees.
+  'ofacStatus': new VeloPaymentsApIs.OfacStatus(), // OfacStatus | The ofacStatus of the payees.
   'onboardedStatus': new VeloPaymentsApIs.OnboardedStatus(), // OnboardedStatus | The onboarded status of the payees.
   'email': null, // String | Email address 'displayName': "displayName_example", // String | The display name of the payees.